 Free guided tours of the Parliament building are available, including access to the public gallery of the debating chamber where MSPs engage in the business of managing a variety of aspects of Scottish legislation, and with a variety of exhibitions, tours and special events to educate and inspire visitors.

-Today the Parliament building is just one reason to venture to the bottom of the Royal Mile, and features on my Old Town Up-Close and Personal Tour of the city, as well as on my Whisky Walks.
+Today the Parliament building is just one reason to venture to the bottom of the Royal Mile, and can feature on a private walking tour of the city.

 Edinburgh Expert Walking Tours is run by Gareth Davies, an adopted native of Edinburgh since 1998...